mautic/user-documentation/docs/contacts/manage_contacts.rst

 ``mt('send', 'pageview', {email: 'my@email.com', firstname: 'John'});``

-This code will send all the automatic data to Mautic and adds also ``email`` and ``firstname``.
+This code sends all the automatic data to Mautic and adds also ``email`` and ``firstname``.
 The values of those fields must be generated by your system.

 The tracking code also supports Company fields.
 Mautic can assign a Company to your tracked Contact based on Company name.
 Then you have to add the **company** or ``**companyname**`` parameter to the tracking code, along with other Companies fields (``companyemail``, ``companyaddress1``, ``companyaddress2``, ``companyphone``, ``companycity``, ``companystate``, ``companyzipcode``, ``companycountry``, ``companywebsite``, ``companynumber_of_employees``, ``companyfax``, ``companyannual_revenue``, ``companyindustry``, ``companyindustry``, ``companydescription``):